openlawteam/lao-docs/docs/Contributing.md

-# Contributing to The LAO
+# Becoming a Member of The LAO

 ## How can I contribute to the LAO and become a member?